shopware/docs/concepts/extensions/README.md

 ![](../../.gitbook/assets/app-extension-model.png)

 Apps are not executed within the process of the Shopware core, but are notified about events via Webhooks which they can register.
-They have can modify and interact with Shopware resources through the [Admin REST API](https://shopware.stoplight.io/docs/admin-api).
+They can modify and interact with Shopware resources through the [Admin REST API](https://shopware.stoplight.io/docs/admin-api).

 [Learn more about apps](apps-concept.md)